nekocode/Badge/README.md

 textView.setText(spannableString);
 ```

 If the drawable's bounds was setted by manual or content view.
 It will auto cut the text to adjust the bounds' width.
+Look like:

 ![](art/1.png)